mloporchio/D3IE-Italy/README.md

 ---

-# 🇮🇹 D3IE-Italy
-## A brief how-to guide

 ### Introduction

+D3IE-Italy is a graphical tool based on D3.js that helps visualizing the evolution of incomes and expenses of italian families over time, from 1997 to 2017.
+This tool has been developed using HTML, CSS and JavaScript.
+Data have been analyzed and prepared using Python, with the help of Pandas and NumPy libraries.

-D3IE-Italy has been developed by Matteo Loporchio, a Computer Science student at University of Pisa.
+The project has been developed by Matteo Loporchio, a Computer Science student at University of Pisa.
 This project was born during the course of Scientific and Large Data visualization, under the supervision of professors Paolo Cignoni and Daniela Giorgi, from ISTI-CNR in Pisa.

-D3IE-Italy is an interactive map whose aim is to show how incomes and expenses of italian families have evolved from 1997 to 2017.
-Every value you see has been computed as a monthly average for each family.
+Every value you see in D3IE-Italy has been computed as a monthly average for each family.
 Data concerning incomes have been processed starting from the <strong>Indagine sui bilanci delle famiglie italiane</strong>, Banca d'Italia.
 On the other hand, information about expenses has been extracted from the <strong>Indagine sulle spese delle famiglie</strong>, conducted by Istat since 2014.
 For years preceding 2014, data have been collected from the analogous <strong>Indagine sui consumi delle famiglie</strong>, also conducted by Istat.